No-Skids-Alliance/NSA/docs/source/content/1-fundamentals/3-report.rst

-overlook the fact that the scientific method applies to each step of the :index:`pentest <penetration test>` process as well.
+overlook the fact that the scientific method applies to each step of the pentest process as well.
 Pentesters often don't begin writing the pentest report until after the test is concluded.

 until a penetration test is concluded before they write their report, keeping only cursory notes throughout the testing process.
 Some create screen-recordings of the penetration test, enabling them to retrace their steps and grab still images from the video.